amingolmahalle/HttpClientToCurlGenerator/README.md

 ## **Give a Star!** :star:

-If you like this project, learn something or you are using it in your applications, please give it a star.
+If you like this project, learn something, or are using it in your applications, please give it a star.
 Thanks!

 ## **How to use HttpClientToCurlGenerator Extensions**:

-**You can see more samples in FunctionalTest Directory.**
+**You can see more samples in the FunctionalTest Directory.**

 ### **Post Method** sample code (it will be written in the **console**):
 ```cs